SAP-samples/teched2023-AD162/exercises/ex3/README.md

     ![MDK](images/3.1.16.png)

-17. Now, drag and drop an **Inline Signature Capture** Form Cell control onto the `Ìncident_Edit.page` area.
+17. Now, drag and drop an **Inline Signature Capture** Form Cell control onto the `Incident_Edit.page` area.
 This enables a technician to collect a digital signature from the customer to confirm that the issue has been resolved.

     ![MDK](images/3.1.17.gif)